marc2332/freya/docs/src/guides/theming.md

 Freya has built-in support for Theming.

-> Currently it does not support extending the base theme.
+> Currently, extending the base theme is not supported.

 ### Accessing the current theme
 You can access the whole current theme via the `use_get_theme` hook.